 If you want to escape the city for a day then Lokrum Island just off the coast is a great destination.
+It’s a great thing to do, in particular in summer.
 Lokrum Island is easily recognisable and can be seen from any vantage point in Dubrovnik.
-A ferry that departs from the city port will take you there, but it is not included in the Dubrovnik Card.
+A ferry that departs from the city port will take you there.
+Note that it is not included in the Dubrovnik Card.

-This beautiful green island used to be the refuge for Benedictine monks who founded a monastery here in the 11th century.
+This beautiful green island used to be the refuge for Benedictine monks.
+They founded a monastery here in the 11th century.
 There is a long history of landscaping, and the established nature reserve adds to the Garden of Eden atmosphere of the island.

-When visiting, don’t forget to pack your swimming clothes as you will find here a salty lake that is linked to the open sea and that is a popular swimming spot.
+When visiting, don’t forget to pack your swimming clothe.
+There is a salty lake here that is linked to the open sea – a popular swimming spot.
 If you prefer swimming in the nude, you can do this at the south end of the island.